-Figure 10-5.
+Figure 10-4.
 Status and Control Register 2 (ADCSC2)

-Table 10-4.
+Table 10-5.
 ADCSC2 Register Field Descriptions

-Field Description 7 ADACT Conversion Active - ADACT indicates that a conversion is in progress.
+Field Description 7 ADACT Conversion Active.
+Indicates that a conversion is in progress.
 ADACT is set when a conversion is initiated and cleared when a conversion is completed or aborted.
-O Conversion not in progress Conversion in progress 6 ADTRG Conversion Trigger Select - ADTRG is used to select the type of trigger to be used for initiating a conversion.
-Two types of trigger are selectable: software trigger and hardware trigger.
+0 Conversion not in progress 1 Conversion in progress 6 ADTRG Conversion Trigger Select.
+Selects the type of trigger used for initiating a conversion.
+Two types of triggers are selectable: software trigger and hardware trigger.
 When software trigger is selected, a conversion is initiated following a write to ADCSC1.
 When hardware trigger is selected, a conversion is initiated following the assertion of the ADHWT input.
-O Software trigger selected Hardware trigger selected

-Field Description 5 ACFE Compare Function Enable - ACFE is used to enable the compare function.
-0 Compare function disabled 1 Compare function enabled 4 ACFGT Compare Function Greater Than Enable - ACFGT is used to configure the compare function to trigger when the result of the conversion of the input being monitored is greater than or equal to the compare value.
+O Software trigger selected Hardware trigger selected 5 ACFE Compare Function Enable.
+Enables the compare function.
+0 Compare function disabled 1 Compare function enabled 4 ACFGT Compare Function Greater Than Enable.
+Configures the compare function to trigger when the result of the conversion of the input being monitored is greater than or equal to the compare value.
 The compare function defaults to triggering when the result of the compare of the input being monitored is less than the compare value.
-O Compare triggers when input is less than compare level Compare triggers when input is greater than or equal to compare level
+O Compare triggers when input is less than compare value Compare triggers when input is greater than or equal to compare value